-In the midst of calls to break up Facebook, struggling IPOs, and some fan drama over Game of Thrones finale — no spoilers we promise — some people are working away at smaller, very specific issues.
+In the midst of calls to break up Facebook, struggling IPOs, and some fan drama over the Game of Thrones finale — no spoilers we promise — some people are working away at smaller, very specific issues.
 There are many thrones to conquer, but when it comes to entrepreneurship, focus on particular problems goes a long way.

 We’ve got Stanford alumnae building a platform that provides companionship to aging loved ones.
 Former execs of GBH Communications gathering video conferencing data to prevent those dreaded video call disconnects.
 And last but not least, an ex-Googler helping policyholders manage their auto insurance.

 Get ready for a roundup of startups that know exactly what they’re doing, and whom they’re helping!